TriNetCo/pax-imperia-web/README.md

 # Pax Imperia Clone

 Right now this is a clone of an old game.
-But Pax is our benchmark game for an even cooler game built on top of it!!!
+But Pax is our benchmark game for an even cooler game built on top of it!
 Our roadmap listing completed/ in-progress and planned features is in the [roadmap.md](roadmap.md) file.

 ## Technical Overview